India: COVID vaccine rollout poses a formidable challenge | DW | 01.12.2020

 Read more: Coronavirus: Indian hospitals run short of intensive care beds

-Vaccine protection is normally expected to kick in only ten days after receiving the second booster injection.
+Vaccine protection is normally expected to kick in only 10 days after receiving the second booster injection.

 For now, the government hopes to rope in its nearly 240,000-strong vaccinators from its Universal Immunisation Programme (UIP) to manage the logistics of administering COVID vaccines.